pekrau/notebook/example/Copy of test.md

 This is a test note.
-And this is a link to another note: [[subnotes]]
+And this is a link to another note: [[subnotes2]]

 ## Title